Canon 7D vs Nikon B500

 Studio photographers will appreciate that the Canon 7D (unlike the B500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the B500 have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the B500 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the B500 was followed by the Nikon B600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 7D and B500 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Nikon B500 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D or the Nikon B500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.